 - H. SEPA.
 SEPA review must be completed on all amendment proposals. - 1.
 Grouping.
 When possible, the SEPA review process should be combined for related land use types or affected geographic sectors in order to better evaluate the proposals' cumulative impacts.
-This combined review process results in a single threshold determination for those related proposals. - 2.
-DS.
+This combined review process results in a single threshold determination for those related proposals. - DS.
 If a determination of significance (DS) is made regarding any proposal, that application will be deferred for further consideration until the next applicable review cycle in order to allow adequate time for generating and processing the required environmental impact statement (EIS).

 Staff Analysis: The application has been reviewed in accordance with the State Environmental Policy Act (SEPA) that requires that the potential for adverse environmental impacts resulting from a proposal be evaluated during the decisionmaking process.
 On the basis of information contained with the environmental checklist, the written comments from local and State departments and agencies concerned with land development within the city, a review of other information available to the Director of Planning Services, a Determination of Non-Significance (DNS) was issued on August 23, 2016; City of Spokane Planning, lead agency; Lisa D. Key, Planning Director, SEPA Responsible Official.
 The DNS is attached as Exhibit S-1.
 I. Adequate Public Facilities.
 The amendment must not adversely affect the City's ability to provide the full range of urban public facilities and services (as described in CFU 2.1 and CFU 2.2) citywide at the planned level of service, or consume public resources otherwise needed to support comprehensive plan implementation strategies.

 Staff Analysis: All affected departments and outside agencies providing services to the subject properties have had an opportunity to comment on the proposal.
-There were no comments received that would indicate a concern regarding the provision of public facilities and services to the subject property.
-The requested Comp Plan Amendment is a non-project action, however, so no concurrency determination is being made at this time.
-A concurrency determination would be required at the time of any development application on the subject property.
+No comments were received that would indicate that additional public facilities would be required to serve the subject property were the proposal approved.